Behcet's (beh-CHETS) disease, also called Behcet's syndrome, is a rare disorder that causes blood vessel inflammation throughout your body.

 Several genes have been found to be associated with the disease.
 Some researchers believe a virus or bacterium can trigger Behcet's disease in people who have certain genes that make them susceptible to Behcet's.

 Factors that might increase your risk of Behcet's include:

 - Age.
 Behcet's disease commonly affects men and women in their 20s and 30s, though children and older adults also can develop the condition.

 - Where you live.
-People from countries in the Middle East and Far East, including Turkey, Iran, Japan and China, are more likely to develop Behcet's.
+People from countries in the Middle East and East Asia, including Turkey, Iran, Japan and China, are more likely to develop Behcet's.